-- 4. Consider training, repurposing and utilization of professionals in different capacities (task-shifting): - a.
-Enhance the capacities of pediatric intensivists and emergency care physicians for the management of adults to assist and support under the supervision of adult intensive care physicians. - b.
+- b.
 Reorient certain specialities, such as internists, anesthesiologists, surgeons, nurses, and other health professionals to manage specific treatments for critical COVID-19 patients (intubation, ventilation, respiratory therapy, others). - c.
 Redistribute functions among professionals that are not on the first line of COVID-19 control (occupational therapists, otorhinolaryngologists, ophthalmologists, dermatologists, and other specialties) to the first level of care or second-level hospitals to boost capacity in these facilities for non COVID-19 patients. - d.
 Ensure the existence of health professionals to care for people with chronic noncommunicable diseases (CNCD) and other non COVID-19 conditions. - 5.
-Assign health workers with more general skill sets, those repurposed from other health delivery settings, community health workers, community first aid responders, other lay providers and recent medical graduates under appropriate supervision to (1) address the needs of those with minor symptoms in health facilities, ambulatory or home-based settings or congregate care facilities designed to isolate all cases and/or (2) address conditions other than Covid-19. - Evaluate alternative models for delivery of care, including identification of simple high-impact clinical interventions for which rapid up-training would facilitate safe task sharing and expansion of scope of practice. - 7.
-Strengthen the functions of basic health teams and family health teams to identify vulnerable, at-risk populations and follow up infection containment and control through information, education and promotion. - 8.
+Assign health workers with more general skill sets, those repurposed from other health delivery settings, community health workers, community first aid responders, other lay providers, and recent medical graduates under appropriate supervision to: (1) address the needs of those with minor symptoms in health facilities, ambulatory or home-based settings, or congregate care facilities designed to isolate all cases; and/or (2) address conditions other than COVID-19. - 6.
+Evaluate alternative models for delivery of care, including identification of simple high-impact clinical interventions for which rapid up-training would facilitate safe task sharing and expansion of scope of practice. - 7.
+Strengthen the functions of basic health teams and family health teams to identify vulnerable, at-risk populations and follow up infection containment and control through information, education, and promotion. - 8.
 Ensure that there is clear definition of the roles and functions for each professional (protocols and procedures). - 9.
 Coordinate shifts of health workers to ensure adequate coverage and allow sufficient downtime for overworked personnel.
 Consider increasing the shifts of part-time staff to full-time or additional hours, balancing occupational safety and health to ensure quality care and prevent infection. - 10.
-Consider the use of web-based and other telemedicine platforms to provide direct clinical services to patients and clinical decision-making support to service providers who address the needs of individuals with mild COVID-19 symptoms. - 11.
-Establish a call centre and/or emergency hotline to respond to COVID-19.
-Personnel should be duly trained to provide direction and respond to community questions, concerns and doubts.
+Consider the potential consequences of health professionals engaging in multiple employment (total hours worked; risk of transferring infection between institutions, etc.). - 11.
+Consider the use of web-based and other telemedicine platforms to provide direct clinical services to patients and clinical decision-making support to service providers who address the needs of individuals with mild COVID-19 symptoms. - 12.
+Establish a call center and/or emergency hotline to respond to COVID-19.
+Personnel should be duly trained to provide direction and respond to community questions, concerns, and doubts.
 This function can be undertaken by university students in health careers, health professionals and specialists (active or retirees), among others.